lkuper/lvar-examples/README.md

     enough synchronization to be deterministic, but only because it manually calls `wait` in the right places.

-  * **Determinstic with a quasi-determinism-by-construction guarantee**: `set-lvar-waitsize.hs`.
+  * **Deterministic with a quasi-determinism-by-construction guarantee**: `set-lvar-waitsize.hs`.
 A version of the shopping cart program where we represent the cart as a `Data.LVar.PureSet` of `Item`s (where an `Item` is either a `Book` or `Shoes`, because